Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Detailed Dataset Construction Process of CMedMRC

 \subsection{Medical Question-Answer Pair Collection}

 We employ a group of annotators with professional medical background to generate question-answer pairs from the medical passages.
-Here are some general guidelines: \begin{itemize} \item We encourage our annotators to ask questions to which the answers are uniformly distributed in different positions of medical passages.
+Here are some general guidelines: \begin{itemize} \item We encourage our annotators to ask questions to which the answers are uniformly distributed in different positions of medical passages. \item For each medical passage, we limit the number of questions to 4. \item Each question should be strictly related to the medical domain.
+When creating the questions, no any part of the texts can be directly copied and pasted from the given medical passages. \item We limit the number of answer tokens to no more than 40. \end{itemize}